S1.E5.Shoe_Horn

 “What do you think it’s gonna do, fly out of my hand?”

-“This place…” Wes sighed, absorbing the suburban surroundings.
+“This place…” Wes sighed as he absorbed the cozy surroundings.
 “You’re lucky you grew up here—not specifically here, but in a classic American neighborhood.
 With trees, yards, and quiet streets.
 I wouldn’t have wanted to be a kid in some big city condo.
-There’s nothing like running around all the houses after you’re bored of TV and games.”
+Nothing like running around all the houses once you get bored of TV and games.”

 “Um, okay.
 Sure.”

 “Memories are made in places like this.
-Warm, happy memories to recall on some cold, rainy night in a hotel when you’re far away, like on a business trip or something.”
+Warm, happy memories to recall on some cold, rainy night in a hotel when you’re far away from home, like on a business trip.”

-“Ah, buddy, you gotta get out more and explore!
-The world’s a big place, sure, but so is any neighborhood.
-You look at a map of this country, and you see all of these little dots that mark towns, and there are tens of thousands of them… And they all have people, and many of them grew up in neighborhoods of their own.
-So… you should take in the place where you spent your childhood, remember what’s special about it.”
+“Ah, buddy, you gotta get out more and explore.
+The world’s a big place, but so is any neighborhood.
+When you look at a map of this country, you’ll see all of these little dots that mark towns.
+There are tens of thousands.
+They all have their own people, and many of them grew up in neighborhoods of their own.
+You should get to know the place where you spent your childhood, and remember what’s special about it.”

 “But it’s just a bunch of wooden buildings.”